 If you’re looking for some of the best likes and dislikes games and activities for ESL/EFL classes, then you’re certainly in the right place.
 We’ll have lots of those, along with likes dislikes worksheets, lesson plans, questionnaires and more.
-Keep on reading for all the details you need to know.
+Keep on reading for all the details you need to know about likes vs. dislikes TEFL activities.

-Let’s get into the top 20 like dislike ESL games and activities.
+Let’s get into the best like dislike ESL games and activities.
+Expressions likes and dislikes is an important skill in functional English.

 #1: Likes/Dislikes Surveys

 I love to use surveys in my classes—just ask my students and they’ll tell you the same.
-They’re ideal for ESL/EFL classes because they cover a range of skills, get the students interacting with other and also the fact that they lend themselves well to a a variety of topics.
+They’re ideal for ESL/EFL classes because they cover a range of skills, get the students interacting with others and also the fact that they lend themselves well to a variety of topics.

 Of course, they are perfect for the unit on likes and dislikes.
 Find out more about how to design your own here: